grz0zrg/fsynth/documentation/mk/docs/glsl.md

 Fragment support GLSL 3.0, GLSL 3.0 allow to use dynamical indexes with arrays among many other things, it also allow to use some shortcuts.

-There is actually two output in the fragment shader, gl_FragColor or fragColor for the visuals and synthOutput for the synth pixels data which will be used by the sound synthesis engine, this allow to do visuals alongside stereo audio.
+There is actually two output in the fragment shader, `gl_FragColor` or `fragColor` for the visuals and `synthOutput` for the synth pixels data which will be used by the sound synthesis engine, this allow to do visuals alongside stereo audio.

 When the EXT_color_buffer_float extension is available, the pixels data output will be encoded as 32-bit float, this allow more accuracy to represent values resulting in higher accuracy synthesis / modulation.
+This can be checked in the help dialog.

 There is also many applications that let you create stunning visuals in your browser by the same method, one of the most popular one and compatible with Fragment (by using the convert ShaderToy button of the toolbar) is [ShaderToy](https://www.shadertoy.com/), this program let you build visuals and audio at the same time, just like Fragment with a more conventional approach for audio synthesis.